Have you heard the story of Grace Groner?

 These days my portfolio takes care of itself, so I’m not sticking around Stock Advisor for new picks, I’m sticking around for the community.

-The reality is that the Stock Advisor team finds great businesses to own, and it’s up to you to carefully choose the ones you really want to invest in.
+The reality is the Stock Advisor team finds great businesses, and it’s up to you to carefully choose the ones you really want to own.
 And doing this, building a portfolio for a lifetime, should be done slowly over time.

-Because investing might be the best example where people say true things, but the opposite of what they say is also true.
+Because investing might be the best example of people saying true things, but the opposite of what they say is also true.
 To say that another way, there’s no one-size-fits-all for investing.

-That’s why my best investing advice is listen to everything, which is what the Motley Fool means by “motley”, and what eventually happens is you find yourself investing the way you like best.
+That’s why my best investing advice is listen to everything, which is what the Motley Fool means by “motley.”
+What eventually happens is you find yourself investing the way you like best.

 Want to learn more?
-Try Stock Advisor free for 30 days and you’ll have full access to David and Tom Gardner’s top stock picks, as well as a community of fellow investors.
+Try Stock Advisor free for 30 days.
+You’ll have access to David and Tom Gardner’s top stock picks, as well as a community of fellow investors.